History of Pomerania (1933–1945): German anti-Nazi resistance

 Within the Protestant church, resistant was organized within the Pfarrernotbund (150 members in late 1933) and Confessing Church ("Bekennende Kirche"), the successor organization, headed by Reinold von Thadden-Trieglaff.
 In March 1935, 55 priests were arrested.
 The Confessing Church maintained a preachers' seminar headed by Dietrich Bonhoeffer in Zingst, which moved to Finkenwalde in 1935 and to Köslin and Groß Schlönwitz in 1940.
 Within the Catholic Church, the most prominent resistance member was Greifswald priest Alfons Wachsmann, who was executed in 1944.

-After the failed assassination attempt of Hitler on July 20, 1944, Gestapo arrested thirteen Pomeranian nobles and one burgher, all knight estate owners.
+After the failed assassination attempt on Hitler on July 20, 1944, the Gestapo arrested thirteen Pomeranian nobles and one burgher, all knight estate owners.
 Of those, Ewald von Kleist-Schmenzin had contacted Winston Churchill in 1938 to inform about the work of the German opposition to the Nazis, and was executed in April 1945.
 Karl von Zitzewitz had connections to the Kreisauer Kreis group.
-Among the other arrested were Malte von Veltheim Fürst zu Putbus, who died in a concentration camp, as well as Alexander von Kameke and Oscar Caminecci-Zettuhn, who both were executed.
+Among the others arrested were Malte von Veltheim Fürst zu Putbus, who died in a concentration camp, as well as Alexander von Kameke and Oscar Caminecci-Zettuhn, who both were executed.

 Territorial changes in 1938

 In 1938–1939, the German as well as the Polish Pomeranian provinces were enlarged.
 Most of Posen-West Prussia (historic northern Greater Poland) and two counties of Brandenburg were made districts of the German Province of Pomerania.
-Several counties from the Poznań and Warsaw Voivodeships were joined to the Polish Pomeranian Voivodship, and her capital was moved from Toruń to Bydgoszcz, even though Bydgoszcz is part of historic Kuyavia, not Pomerania.
+Several counties from the Poznań and Warsaw Voivodeships were joined to the Polish Pomeranian Voivodship, and its capital was moved from Toruń to Bydgoszcz, even though Bydgoszcz is part of historic Kuyavia, not Pomerania.